 Consumers have the choice of whether subsequent rectification or a replacement delivery is to be carried out.
 We shall be entitled to refuse the type of supplementary performance selected if this is possible only at excessive cost and the other type of subsequent performance has no significant disadvantages for the consumer.

 For operators, in the case of defective goods, subsequent performance will be provided either in the form of rectification or replacement delivery, at our discretion.

-If the customer chooses damage compensation, the limitations of liability as defined in § 7 of these terms and conditions shall apply.
+If the customer chooses damage compensation, the limitations of liability as defined in section X of these terms and conditions shall apply.

 For claims for damage in the case of wilful intent or gross negligence, loss of life, physical injury, or damage to health, which result from wilful or negligent breach of obligation by us, our representatives or vicarious agents, the statutory limitation period shall apply.

-6. If the customer is a trader, he must inspect the delivered goods immediately on receipt for quality and presence of defects and, if a defect is found, report it to us in writing, otherwise claims under warranty shall be excluded.
+If the customer is a trader, he must inspect the delivered goods immediately upon receipt for quality and presence of defects and, if a defect is found, report it to us immediately in writing, otherwise claims under warranty shall be excluded.

-2. We shall also be liable for damage which is the result of simple negligence, provided this negligence is related to a breach of those contractual obligations which are of essential importance for achieving the object of the contract (cardinal obligations).
+We shall also be liable for damage which is the result of simple negligence, provided that such negligence concerns the infringement of contractual obligations, the fulfilment of which is of particular importance to the attainment of the contract's purpose (cardinal obligations).
 We shall be liable, however, only insofar as the damage is typically related to the contract and was foreseeable.
 For breaches of non-essential secondary obligations by simple negligence, we shall otherwise not be liable.
 The liability limitation also applies where the liability affects our legal representatives, management personnel or other vicarious agents.

 The cardinal obligations are the essential main contract obligations, i.e. those obligations which have to be fulfilled first if the contract is to be properly executed at all, and on the fulfilment of which the contracting partners rely and are relied upon.